-- 1. identifying the scenarios to be analyzed as required to attain the analysis objectives - 2. identifying the applicable acceptance criteria, safety requirements, and limits - 3. identifying the important phenomena of the analyzed event - 4. selecting the computational methods or computer codes, models, and correlations that have been validated for the intended applications - 5. defining boundary and initial conditions - 6. conducting calculations, including performing sensitivity analysis and identifying, where necessary, margins to cliff-edge effects - 7. accounting for uncertainties in the analysis data and models - 8. verifying calculation results for physical and logical consistency - 9. processing and documenting the results of calculations to demonstrate conformance with the acceptance criteria
+- 1. identifying the scenarios to be analyzed as required to attain the analysis objectives - 2. identifying the applicable acceptance criteria, safety requirements, and limits - 3. identifying the important phenomena of the analyzed event - 4. selecting the computational methods or computer codes, models, and correlations that have been validated for the intended applications - 5. defining boundary and initial conditions - 6. conducting calculations, including: - 1. performing sensitivity analysis and identifying, where necessary, margins to cliff-edge effects - 2. analyzing the event from the initial steady state up to a predefined long-term stable state, considering the guidance for duration in section 4.4.2.6 - 7. accounting for uncertainties in the analysis data and models - 8. verifying calculation results for physical and logical consistency - 9. processing and documenting the results of calculations to demonstrate conformance with the acceptance criteria